Lead candidate: Netherlands

 In the Netherlands, which uses a system of open-list proportional representation, the lead candidates in elections for the House of Representatives are almost always the parties' political leaders.
 When elected, the lead candidate usually becomes the party's parliamentary leader in the House of Representatives.
-When a coalition is formed, the lead candidates of the governing parties may be offered senior positions in the Cabinet, requiring them to vacate their seats in parliament.
+When a coalition is formed, the lead candidates of the member parties almost always become senior ministers in the Cabinet, requiring them to vacate their seats in parliament.
 Traditionally, the lead candidate of the largest party in the governing coalition becomes Prime Minister.
-However, following the 2023 Dutch general election, PVV leader Geert Wilders was not Prime Minister despite being the lead candidate of the largest party in the Schoof cabinet.
+An exception came following the 2023 Dutch general election.
+PVV leader Geert Wilders did not become part of the government, let alone lead it, the despite being the lead candidate of the largest party in the Schoof cabinet.